pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 - `NoiseProtocol.READOUT.CORRELATED` where we can define of confusion matrix of corruption between each possible bitstrings.

-Qadence offers to simulate readout errors with the `AbstractNoise` to corrupt the output samples of a simulation, through execution via a `QuantumModel`:
+Qadence offers to simulate readout errors to corrupt the output samples of a simulation, through execution via a `QuantumModel`:

 ```python exec="on" source="material-block" session="noise" result="json"